sideroff/containerization-101/01_docker.md

 1. `RUN` - runs argument in the bash
 1. `COPY <foo> <bar>` - copies everything from host foo directory to container bar directory
 1. `ENTRYPOINT` - commands to run when image is run as conntainer
+1. `ARG` - defines a variable to pass from the command line to the image at build-time.
+A default value can be supplied for ARG in the Dockerfile: ARG my_var=default_value

 ### Dockerfile layers